DustinSands/CC-sim/README.md

 Currently implemented:
   Various assays, all with their own forms of error (systematic, drift, random)
     and calibration schemes
-  Randomly generated cell lines with 30+ varying parameters Modular control strategies and actuation devices Customizable bioreactor setup**
+  Modular control strategies and actuation devices pH calc from bicarb buffer equations (no weak acids / bases yet) Customizable bioreactor setup**
-  Cell model that loosely reflects RL data
+  Macroscopic cell model
+    Randomly generated cell lines with 30+ varying parameters Metabolism with limiting reactants
-    Includes basic PQ data
+    Includes PQ data (correlated (incorrectly) to environmental conditions) Delayed death
+    Size changes depending on phase of growth / environmental conditions Glucose, O2, and AA (lumped) consumption reflect real data Units to safeguard whether implementation is correct Compartamentalized simulation and observation data to keep controls from using real instead of observed data
+  Randomized sample times, mixture errors, assay errors, cell parameters, etc.

-A note on the cell model: The cell model is intended to approximate real-world data on things like cell phases, osmo tolerance, nutrient consumption, etc.
+A note on the cell model: This code uses a macroscopic cell simulation to approximate how a cell could react in a given situation.

-I am not a cell biologist, and many of the underlying mechanics are not accurate.
-However, they are intended to be sufficiently randomized yet still correlated with environmental conditions that a ML model could attempt to train on and learn from the data generated, the idea being that if it can pick up correlations that have not been hard coded then it can pick up other correlations in real CC data.
+Best practices:
+  Use units.
+E.G. quantities.Quantity(1, 'kg') for one kilogram
+    Don't include units for temperature (relational units are not supported) It is the class' responsibility to convert to SI units / float depending on mode

+To run:
+  main.py is configured to generate a random cell line, and run 2x2L scale fed-batch reactors for 14 days and plot the results.
+Use it to get an idea of how experiments can be configured, run, and finally have the results visualized.

 **kLa, shear equations will be most accurate at 2L scale